 You see, Alaskan “mushers”…

-Have different concerns than people looking for a “purebred”, for folks living in the remote areas of Alaska where these dogs have originated from, folks are much less concerned about a particular appearance that the dog may or may not have and are much more interested in how well the dog can endure the harsh climates of the area and how well the dog can work and “fit in” with village life.
+Have different concerns than people looking for a “purebred” for folks living in the remote areas of Alaska where these dogs have originated from; folks are much less concerned about a particular appearance that the dog may or may not have and are much more interested in how well the dog can endure the harsh climates of the area and how well the dog can work and “fit in” with village life.

 Now, if you live…

-Which brings us to…
+This brings us to…

 Some other characteristics about Alaskan Huskies that you should be aware of if you are considering adopting one into your family.